Road to Adoption

 The Welcome Visit - Due to Covid 19 we are limiting home visits for new adopters to only people that have a likely greyhound match already and are actually ready to complete the adoption process.

 The Adoption Donation - The retired racing greyhound that you choose to adopt is free.
-However, there is a required adoption donation of $325 to help us continue the work we do.
+However, there is an adoption donation of $450 to help us continue the work we do.
 This helps to cover the cost of all the medical work that is completed on your dog after it arrives in our program.
 Our standard work includes spay or neuter, heartworm test, de-worming, vet wellness exam, nail trims, grooming and dental inspection with cleaning whenever necessary (most dogs get a full dental).
 Additional financial assistance from families who wish to do so is very much appreciated, but absolutely not required or expected.
 Often the needed medical work on our dogs rises to $500 or $600 which must be covered with fundraising and other activities.

 How to choose the best greyhound for your family